top of page

 Trilogy

-Trilogy is made up of sisters Joy, Kathy and Robin Sharpe who hail from the Shoalhaven.
-They have been singing together all their lives and perform a wide range of music from celtic to country and from folk to 70s pop - all in signature three part harmony.
+Trilogy is made up of sisters Joy, Kathy and Robin Sharpe, who hail from the Shoalhaven.
+They have been singing together all their lives and perform a wide range of music from Celtic to country and from folk to 70s pop - all in signature three part harmony.
 Trilogy invites festival audiences to sing along and share the joy of music with them.

 Tropical Strength and the Angels